191 products

 Red Noonan Peach Dwarf is a very prolific fruiting tree producing medium to large-sized fruit with deep red skin and juicy white flesh.
 Harvest of this freestone variety is from mid-January to mid-February.
 They have a delicious flavour suitable for eating fresh or processing into preserves or canning.
 Red Noonan is self-pollinating but would benefit from another peach to cross-pollinate.

 Conditions: Full sun position.
+Frost tender.

 Size: Height 2m x width 2m